Last Updated: 25 May, 2023

 2. Pass the Hiring and Selection Process

-After submitting an application with the City and County, applicants must schedule themselves for the "FrontLine National" law enforcement exam, or equivalent state entrance exam.
-The FrontLine National exam consists of three components - a reading ability test, a written language ability test, and a video-based human-relations test - which seeks to assess the candidate's reading and writing ability, along with their ability to exercise good judgment in law enforcement.
-Agencies who do not require the FrontLine National exam often require applicants to pass a similar exam designed by the State Commission on Police Officer Standards and Training (POST), which seeks to measure reading, writing, math, and critical thinking skills.
-Testing typically takes 2 1/2 hours to complete.
+The Frontline National Exam for Law Enforcement consists of three components – a reading ability test, a written language ability test, and a video-based human-relations test – which seek to assess the candidate’s reading and writing ability, along with their ability to exercise good judgment in law enforcement.
+Agencies that do not require the Frontline National Exam often require applicants to pass a similar exam designed by the State Commission on Police Officer Standards and Training (POST).

 Pass the Physical Abilities Test (PAT)